Port Wine 101: A Beginner's Guide to Three Top Styles

 “The wines become jewels,” says Lígia Marques of Sogrape, whose portfolio includes Douro’s Sandeman winery, “and are the lovely result of men and women who take good care of what nature gives them.”

-But with manpower becoming an increasingly scarce resource in the Douro, mechanical methods for treading the grapes are now used in addition to traditional foot treading.
+However, with manpower becoming an increasingly scarce resource in the Douro, mechanical methods for treading the grapes are now used in addition to traditional foot treading.

 From Grapes to Port: The Fortification Process

 Unlike traditional still wine that is fermented dry, Port is fortified.
 During fermentation, a clear grape spirit (usually brandy) is added, which stops the fermenting process, thereby preserving many of the grapes’ natural sugars and giving Port its signature sweetness.
-Adding the spirit also increases the alcohol content of Port wine which is usually in the 18-20% ABV range, whereas non-fortified red wines are typically 12 to 15%.
+Adding the spirit also increases the alcohol content of Port wine, which is usually in the 18-20% ABV range, whereas non-fortified red wines are typically 12 to 15%.

 Three Styles of Port